-USB (Universal Serial Bus) CONNECTION PORT (models without Navigation System) (if so equipped)
+USB (Universal Serial Bus) CONNECTION PORT

-Connecting a device to the USB Connection Port
+Connecting a device to the USB connection port

 Do not connect, disconnect, or operate the USB device while driving.
 Doing so can be a distraction.
 If distracted you could lose control of your vehicle and cause an accident or serious injury.